Site icon She Goes The Distance

 Go Cafe-Hopping & People-Watching

-French café culture is also perfectly designed for people-watching (one of my favorite things to do).
+French café culture is also perfectly designed for people-watching and absorbing the slow travel lifestyle.

 You’ll find almost all restaurants and cafés have outdoor seating along the sidewalk so that you are always involved in the hustle and bustle of the city!